 Where To Store Cryptocurrency

-While crypto exchanges will generally feature bank-like security measures, the best way to store crypto after purchasing is within a separate wallet.
+While crypto exchanges will generally feature bank-like security measures, the best way to store crypto after purchasing is within a separate cryptocurrency wallet.
 The two main methods to hold crypto are software and hardware wallets.

 - Software or mobile wallet.
 Often referred to as 'hot wallets, these wallets store crypto on devices such as mobile phones, computers and apps.
 They are highly convenient, accessible, available and easy to use.
 The downside is they have a risk of theft as it is still connected to the internet.